andreschaffer/logging-guidelines/README.md

 ## Closing
 You probably don't need more than these.

+If you happen to work on a project that didn't have a logging strategy from the start, work slowly towards one.
+Consider every once in a while running a topK count query on your logs, to see and remove cluttering entries.

+That's it.
 It's important to be intentional working with logs, and I hope these general guidelines will bring you some value, but as always, adjust to your context, and know when to break the rules!

 # Contributing
 If you would like to help making this project better, see the [CONTRIBUTING.md](CONTRIBUTING.md).